comballar/comballar.github.io/_journals/2022-03-11-surprise-myself.md

   <li>I descended from a long line of sea and farm folks and the thought that the soul, after its release from the flesh, leaves a bit of itself in places where it has experienced love fills me with solace.
 That my ancestors never really left but only transformed: the land they tilled, now the shoulders I stand on; the ocean they scoured, new limbs to embrace me with.</li>
   <br>
   <p align="center"><img src="https://raw.githubusercontent.com/comoballar/postdb/main/journal03/land.jpg"/><figcaption>Mayon Volcano in Bicol, my parents' home province</figcaption></p>
   <li>We’re usually asked what lights our fire but fire has the potential to ravage everything on its path when left untended.
-Instead of sparking up our motivation to act, the fire consumes us to the point of feeling spent.
+Instead of sparking up our desire to act, the fire consumes us to the point of feeling spent.
 So I think it’s also worth asking: how do you tend your fire?</li>
   <br>
   <p align="center"><img src="https://raw.githubusercontent.com/comoballar/postdb/main/journal03/fire.jpeg"/><figcaption>Source unknown</figcaption></p>
   <br>